southalc/podman/REFERENCE.md

 Data type: `Optional[String]`

-The name of the podman-docker package (default 'podman-docker')
+The name of the podman-docker package (default 'podman-docker').
+To avoid installing this optional component, define `podman::podman_docker_pkg` in hiera with a value of ~

 ##### `pods`